golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 ### Max workers

 The "Max workers" setting defines the size of the cluster that the Ray autoscaler may scale up to, including the head node.
-Consider using more workers when you run your cluster on the mainnet.
+There is a limited number of providers on the testnet, so when you need more workers you should consider moving to the mainnet.

 ```yaml